Anna Anderson: Germany (1931–1968)

 Anderson's return to Germany generated press interest, and drew more members of the German aristocracy to her cause.
 She again lived itinerantly as a guest of her well-wishers.
 In 1932, the British tabloid News of the World published a sensational story accusing her of being a Romanian actress who was perpetrating a fraud.
 Her lawyer, Fallows, filed suit for libel, but the lengthy case continued until the outbreak of World War II, at which time the case was dismissed because Anderson was living in Germany, and German residents could not sue in enemy countries.
 From 1938, lawyers acting for Anderson in Germany contested the distribution of the Tsar's estate to his recognized relations, and they in turn contested her identity.
 The litigation continued intermittently without resolution for decades; Lord Mountbatten footed some of his German relations' legal bills against Anderson.
 The protracted proceedings became the longest-running lawsuit in German history.

 Anderson had a final meeting with the Schanzkowski family in 1938.
 Gertrude Schanzkowska was insistent that Anderson was her sister, Franziska, but the Nazi government had arranged the meeting to determine Anderson's identity, and if accepted as Schanzkowska she would be imprisoned.
 The Schanzkowski family refused to sign affidavits against her, and no further action was taken.
-In 1940, Edward Fallows died virtually destitute after wasting all his own money on trying to obtain the Tsar's non-existent fortune for the Grandanor Corporation.
-Towards the end of World War II, Anderson lived at Schloss Winterstein with Louise of Saxe-Meiningen, in what became the Soviet occupation zone.
+In 1940, Edward Fallows died virtually destitute after wasting all his own money on trying to obtain the Tsar's nonexistent fortune for the Grandanor Corporation.
+Toward the end of World War II, Anderson lived at Schloss Winterstein with Louise of Saxe-Meiningen, in what became the Soviet occupation zone.
 In 1946, Prince Frederick of Saxe-Altenburg helped her across the border to Bad Liebenzell in the French occupation zone.

 Prince Frederick settled Anderson in a former army barracks in the small village of Unterlengenhardt, on the edge of the Black Forest, where she became a sort of tourist attraction.
-Lili Dehn, a friend of Tsarina Alexandra, visited her and acknowledged her as Anastasia, but when Charles Sydney Gibbes, English tutor to the imperial children, met Anderson he denounced her as a fraud.
-In an affidavit, he swore "She in no way resembles the true Grand Duchess Anastasia that I had known ...
+Lili Dehn, a friend of Tsarina Alexandra, visited her and acknowledged her as Anastasia, but when Charles Sydney Gibbes, English tutor to the imperial children, met Anderson, he denounced her as a fraud.
+In an affidavit, he swore, "She in no way resembles the true Grand Duchess Anastasia that I had known ...
 I am quite satisfied that she is an impostor."
 She became a recluse, surrounded by cats, and her house began to decay.
 In May 1968, Anderson was taken to a hospital at Neuenbürg after being discovered semi-conscious in her cottage.
 In her absence, Prince Frederick cleaned up the property by order of the local board of health.
 Her Irish Wolfhound and 60 cats were put to death.
 Horrified by this, Anderson accepted her long-term supporter Gleb Botkin's offer to move back to the United States.